Frequently asked questions

 The current outdoor 50-metre pool is only open for around six months of the year.
-It is 50 years old and is nearing the end of its life and isn’t meeting the needs of our community.
+It is 50 years old, nearing the end of its life and isn’t meeting the needs of our community.

 For a long time, residents have expressed a desire for something better.
-If Council can source sufficient funds, we would demolish the old outdoor pool and build a state of the art indoor aquatic facility that everyone can benefit from.
+If Council can source the full amount of funding, we would demolish the old outdoor pool and build a modern indoor aquatic facility that everyone can benefit from.

-The arts community in Batemans Bay has also expressed a desire for a purpose- built arts and cultural centre and the initial concept for the Mackay Park precinct includes a 500-seat auditorium/theatre and gallery, and spaces for rehearsals, dance, music, arts and community activities.
+The arts community in Batemans Bay has also expressed a desire for a purpose-built arts and cultural centre.
+The initial concept for the Mackay Park precinct includes a 500-seat auditorium/theatre and gallery, and spaces for rehearsals, dance, music, arts and community activities.

 What might the new indoor aquatic and arts facility include?

-It’s too early to be able to say exactly what will be included in a final design as we haven’t yet secured any funds.
+It’s too early to be able to say exactly what will be included in the final design.
 The detailed design will be guided by the available budget.
 We are committed to ensuring that what is built is affordable and will meet the community’s broader needs well into the future.

 An indoor aquatic centre with: